 This post contains affiliate links.
 As an Amazon associate I earn qualifying purchases.
 Click here for more about this policy.

-Over the years, many of you have asked for healthy cake recipes and I've resisted.
-I'm not much of a cake person.
-In fact, I don't love sweets all that much.
-Since I did my sugar detox a few years ago, I no longer crave them and I'm extremely sensitive to sugar.
+Over the years, many of you have asked for healthy cake recipes and I’ve resisted.
+I’m not much of a cake person.
+In fact, I don’t love sweets all that much since losing 80 pounds and changing my diet.

 Paleo Chocolate Almond Flour Fudge Cake